 China’s Trademark Regime: How to Protect Your Brand in the Mainland

-Foreign companies entering the Chinese market need to navigate its complex trademark regime, which facilitates protections but imposes certain unique limitations that brands must work around.
+- Foreign companies entering the Chinese market need to familiarize themselves with its complex trademark regime, which both facilitates protections while also imposing certain unique limitations that brands must work around.

 Last December, Samsung live streamed its announcement of an exciting new collaboration with Supreme, the international hype streetwear brand.
 Supreme was to open a “flagship store in Shanghai” and “participate in a Mercedes-Benz runway show”.
 There was just one catch.
 The brand wasn’t the original, Supreme New York, and Samsung’s digital marketers were left scrambling for a response.